 Entries linking to ash-heap

-"powdery remains of fire," Old English æsce "ash," from Proto-Germanic *askon (source also of Old Norse and Swedish aska, Old High German asca, German asche, Middle Dutch asche, Gothic azgo "ashes"), from PIE root *as- "to burn, glow."
+"powdery remains of fire," Middle English asshe, from Old English æsce "ash," from Proto-Germanic *askon (source also of Old Norse and Swedish aska, Old High German asca, German asche, Middle Dutch asche, Gothic azgo "ashes"), from PIE root *as- "to burn, glow."
 Spanish and Portuguese ascua "red-hot coal" are Germanic loan-words.

 An ancient symbol of grief or repentance; hence Ash Wednesday (c.
-1300), from custom introduced by Pope Gregory the Great of sprinkling ashes on the heads of penitents on the first day of Lent.
-Ashes meaning "mortal remains of a person" is late 13c., in reference to the ancient custom of cremation.
-Meaning "Finely pulverized lava thrown from a volcano" is from 1660s.
+1300), from the custom introduced by Pope Gregory the Great of sprinkling ashes on the heads of penitents on the first day of Lent.
+Ashes meaning "mortal remains of a person" is attested from late 13c., in reference to the ancient custom of cremation.
+The meaning "finely pulverized lava thrown from a volcano" is from 1660s.

 Old English heap "pile (of things); great number, crowd, multitude (of persons)," from West Germanic *haupaz (source also of Old Saxon hop, Old Frisian hap, Middle Low German hupe, Dutch hoop, German Haufe "heap"), of uncertain origin.
 The group is perhaps related to Old English heah "high" (see high), but OED suggests a common origin with Latin cubare "lie down," and Boutkan says it is probably not Indo-European at all.